The Endometriosis Foundation of America is proud to introduce our 2017 TCS NYC Marathon Team!

 Support Erik here!

-This will be Anne’s fourth time running the New York Marathon, but the first time doing so for the EFA!
+This will be Anne’s fourth time running the New York Marathon, but the first time doing so for Endofound!
 After her diagnosis running became something Anne does for so many reasons.
 Running has lessened the pain of her endometriosis significantly.
 It has given her power in a powerless situation.
 It inspires her, teaches her patience/humbleness, and has frankly saved her life.
 Anne’s experience has taught her to love her body, despite its flaws and struggles and has bestowed upon her a deeper gratefulness and love for those around her.

 Support Anne here!